dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ### 3.2.1.
 Jasmine

-- Jasmine is an `open source Behavior Driven Development (BDD) framework for testing JavaScript code, BDD is an important feature of Test Driven Development (TDD)`
+- **`Jasmine is an open-source Behavior Driven Development (BDD) framework for testing JavaScript code, BDD is an important feature of Test Driven Development (TDD)`**
 - Jasmine is the most popular JavaScript testing framework in the Angular community - core framework to write a unit test
 - Angular is built-in with Jasmine and Karma so it's pretty easy to get started with testing
 - Jasmine provides bunch of functions to write test, e.g. `describe()`, `it()` etc.